 Raising the temperature on your thermostat might seem like a good way to get your home feeling warmer more quickly, but all it does is increase your heating bills.
 Your heater puts out the same amount of heat, no matter what the temperature is set at.
 When you turn up your thermostat, your heating system just runs for a longer period of time.

-Myth 4: Leave the Thermostat Temperature Setting Constant to Save Energy
+Myth: Leave Your Thermostat at the Same Setting to Save Energy

 Our goal is to help educate our customers in the Metro Portland, Oregon area about energy and home comfort issues (specific to HVAC systems).